tonyjurg/Nestle1904GBI/docs/features/clauserule.md

 ## Feature description
 The label of the rule used during parsing of the treebank.

-## Note
-Feature under discussion.
-This may be changed in next versions.

 ## Source description

 Taken from the XML attribute `Rule` for each element `node` representing a clause.